Piecewise classifier mappings: Learning fine-grained learners for novel categories with few examples: Introduction

 \section{Introduction}

-Fine-grained image recognition, as an important computer vision problem, has attracted tremendous attention and observed rapid performance boost thanks to the sophisticated deep network structures.
+Fine-grained recognition tasks such as identifying the species of birds~\cite{WahCUB200_2011}, dogs~\cite{Khosla11stanforddogs} and cars~\cite{cars}, have been popular in applications of computer vision.
+Since the categories are all similar to each other, different categories can only be distinguished by slight and subtle differences, which makes fine-grained recognition a challenging problem.
+Over the past decade, fine-grained recognition has attracted tremendous attention and observed rapid performance boost thanks to the integration of the sophisticated deep network structures with large annotated training datasets~\cite{Taomei17CVPR, Shao16CVPR, Max15NIPS, Di15CVPR, Tsungyu15ICCV, Yu16TIP, SCDATIP}.

 However, the large-scale fine-grained data volume required to train such classification algorithms limits the ranges where they can be successfully applied to, \emph{e.g.}, very sparse training samples can be collected for some rare bird species.
 Humans, in contrast, are capable of learning a new fine-grained concept with very little supervision.
 To mimic this human ability, in this work, we study the fine-grained image recognition in a more practical and challenging few-shot setting, that is, we aim to learn the classifiers of novel fine-grained categories from very few labeled training examples (\emph{a.k.a.} exemplars, usually $1$ or $5$).

 Learning a classifier for a fine-grained category identified by few exemplars is a challenging problem, as satisfactory classification performance can be expected only when the learned classifiers can capture the subtle differences between categories and is able to generalize beyond the very limited supervisions.
 To realize such exemplar-to-classifier mapping, we propose an end-to-end trainable network which is inspired by state-of-the-art fine-grained recognition model and is tailored for the FSFG task.
 Specifically, the network consists of a bilinear feature learning module and a classifier mapping module.
 While the former encodes the discriminative information of exemplar image into a feature vector, the latter, as the key part of the network, maps the intermediate image features into the category-level decision boundaries.
 Two problems remain to succeed with such mappings.
 On one hand, the distribution of the image-level representation can be complex which poses a great challenge for the mapping.
 On the other hand, the feature generated from bilinear pooling is very high dimensional, which further impedes the mapping due to the risk of parameter explosion.